phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 1937217
+#Number of Trump Tweets: 1937717
-#Number of Cruz Tweets: 824495
+#Number of Cruz Tweets: 824749
-#Number of Clinton Tweets: 543401
+#Number of Clinton Tweets: 543598
-#Total Number of Tweets: 506587
-#Number of Rubio Tweets: 496393
+#Number of Rubio Tweets: 496494
 #Number of Jeb!
-Tweets: 435805
+Tweets: 435940
-#Number of Sanders Tweets: 311619
+#Number of Sanders Tweets: 311749
-#Number of Carson Tweets: 151082
+#Number of Carson Tweets: 151117
-#Number of Kasich Tweets: 135462
+#Number of Kasich Tweets: 135477
+#Total Number of Tweets:
 #Current Stream Started at Sun Feb 14 17:43:35 MST
 ---
 ---